On this page:

-Employers can find information about how to fix an underpayment at www.fairwork.gov.au .
+If you are an employer and have identified an underpayment, you can find information about how to fix the underpayment at www.fairwork.gov.au .
 If you are a member of an industry association or organisation you may be able to seek their assistance.

 For international students, your educational institution should also be able to provide you with some assistance.

 If you are a school student, your school guidance counsellor or chaplain may be able to provide you with information.

 Workers and employers can seek advice or assistance from other organisations including:

 - Young Workers’ Hub http://ywhub.org.au/

 - Legal Aid Queensland https://www.legalaid.qld.gov.au/Home